Participation in the MolSSI Best Practices Workshop will require use of your own personal computer or laptop and installation of some software.

 It’s considered a best practice to create a new Python environment for each project you work on.

-This section uses the command line interface (CLI) to create an environment using
+This section uses the command line interface (CLI), or terminal, to create an environment using

 If you are on Mac or Linux, you will type these commands into your terminal.

-If you are on Windows, you should use the Anaconda Prompt.
+If you are on Windows, you will use WSL.

 To create an environment for this project using